Is Abel Ferreira right? See numbers for Danilo in Palmeiras

 In all, he scored 6 goals, made 45 correct tackles and gave 15 assists for shots, one being converted into a goal.
 In addition, shirt 28 managed 697 correct passes (91.35%) and missed only 66.
 Finally, there were 22 fouls committed and two yellow cards.

-> Click and check the complete table and simulator of the Brasileirão!

-In May of this year, Danilo was called up for the first time by coach Tite, but he did not enter the field in friendlies. on the way back to Abel’s team, the midfielder showed a drop in technical performance and, mainly, emotional lack of control, since he added two red cards, in a short period of time.
+In May of this year, Danilo was called up for the first time by coach Tite, but he did not enter the field in friendlies.
+On the return to Abel’s team, the midfielder showed a drop in technical performance and, mainly, emotional lack of control, since he added two red cards, in a short period of time.

 Also in 23 games, he scored a goal, made 33 correct tackles and gave 16 assists for shots, one being converted into a goal.
 Danilo also accumulated 641 correct passes (89.4%) and missed 76, in addition to 29 fouls, receiving four yellow cards and two red cards.